The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model: Acknowledgments

-{\it Acknowledgments --} We are grateful to Erez Berg, Debanjan Chowdhury, Rafael Fernandes, Inti Sodemann and Arun Parameknti for helpful discussions.
+We are grateful to Erez Berg, Debanjan Chowdhury, Rafael Fernandes, Efrat Shimshoni, Inti Sodemann and Arun Parameknti for helpful discussions.
 This research was funded by the Israeli Science Foundation under grant number 994/19.
 JR acknowledges the support of the Alon fellowship awarded by the Israel higher education council.